NATIONAL CRAFT JERKY DAY

 Long Beach Jerky Co. founded National Craft Jerky Day to honor all the small-batch jerky makers.
 For Alex Naticchioni, the founder of Long Beach Jerky Co. and the impetus behind this glorious day of carnivorous appetites, making jerky on Christmas day with his grandfather, Albert (AKA “Gramps”), was the genesis of his craft.
 In fact, Alex and company chose November 27th in honor of Gramps’ birthday, and his legacy will live on through the inspiration and love he bestowed upon his family.
 For Long Beach Jerky Co. and many other jerky proprietors, what began as a family tradition has evolved into a passion, a drive to create a new market for all jerky varieties.

-The Registrar at National Day Calendar proclaimed National Craft Jerky Day to be observed on November 27th, annually.
+In 2016, the Registrar at National Day Calendar proclaimed National Craft Jerky Day to be observed on November 27th, annually.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!